lawrencewong/CIS3210/helloworld/README.txt

 Using mako templating to serve up the proper tools. (login, user management) Added a log in as label and log out button, that deletes the cookie.

+Using AJAX to detemine if the user is already logged in via cookies.
 ***************************************************************